Imputation (law)

 In law, the principle of imputation or attribution underpins the concept that ignorantia juris non excusat—ignorance of the law does not excuse.
 All laws are published and available for study in all developed states.
+The said imputation might also be termed "fair notice".
 The content of the law is imputed to all persons who are within the jurisdiction, no matter how transiently.

 This fiction tries to negate the unfairness of someone avoiding liability for an act or omission by simply denying knowledge of the law.
 The principle also arises in specific areas of law, such as criminal law and commercial law, to describe the need for the law to hold a person liable, even when they may not have known the particular circumstances that caused another person to sustain loss or damage.